cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 [meta] ``->`` title
 ^^^^^^^^^^^^^^^^^^^

-A single line description of the suite.
-It is displayed in the GUI "Open Another Suite" window and can be retrieved at run time with the ``cylc show`` command.
+A single line description of the suite, can be retrieved at run time with the ``cylc show`` command.

 - *type*: single line string